manbreal7/Healthastitics_APP/README.md

 - **Orders**: Stores the details of orders placed by users.
 - **Doctors**: Contains doctor information for search and consultation.
 - **LabTests**: Stores lab test information and user bookings.
+- **AI disease detector: Allows you to type four symptoms and predicts disease correctly with utmost accuracy

 ### Sample Data Structure